cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 This is in the same ballpark as we saw in the previous tutorial.
 These numbers are not identical to the previous tutorial, since the ASIC flow uses more commands with different options than what we did manually.
-We are also doing this analysis Post-Synthesis, not Post Place and Route.
+We are also doing this analysis Post-Synthesis, not Post-Place-and-Route.
 This can be extremely useful for iterating on designs up to the point of synthesis, as place and route can be rather time consuming for bigger designs.